readevalprint/acme-dao/readme.md

 Employee:
  - Has an `authorized_address` (working title) which is the address that the employee manages their contract from
- - sets tokens they eccept
+ - sets tokens they accept
  - set the payout ratio between tokens ex.
 ETH:30%, BTC:50%, UST:20%

 # Usage